-People starts seeking ideas for their travel journey with search engine where 31% of accommodation searches happens, and Google search is the most popularly used.
+People start seeking ideas for their travel journey with a search engine where 31% of accommodation searches happens, and Google search is the most popularly used.
 Google reports that “Near Me” searches have grown 150% faster than traditional, local-based searches.

-So you should ensure your hotel has a strong local SEO presence by some following tips:
+So you should ensure your hotel has a strong local SEO presence using the following tips:

 - Encourage customer reviews: Google uses reviews as another factor in their ranking of your website if you are a local business.
 You can encourage them through social media channels or other means.

 4. Keep in mind that most customers are on social media

 According to Forrester, 60% of guests use one or more social networking platforms during their search, shop and buy process.
 Besides your website, the guests may also visit your Facebook page, Twitter, Instagram or go on TripAdvisor to see the ratings and reviews about your destination.